sturk111/seam-carving/README.md

 topOrder = topoSort(s,energy) #topological order of vertices accessible from vertex 3 in the energy array
 ```

 This list has the very important property that it is in topological order, meaning that edges point in only one direction along the list (i.e. there exist no edges pointing from `topOrder[i]` to `topOrder[j]` if `i>=j`).
-Now, the most efficient algorithm for finding the shortest path in a directed acyclic graph is simply to [relax edges in topological order](https://www.geeksforgeeks.org/shortest-path-for-directed-acyclic-graphs/).
+Now, an efficient algorithm for finding the shortest path in a directed acyclic graph is simply to [relax edges in topological order](https://www.geeksforgeeks.org/shortest-path-for-directed-acyclic-graphs/).

 ```python
 distTo = np.full(V,np.inf) #distTo[i] is the shortest path found so far to vertex i